fluent/fluent-bit-docs/installation/linux/debian.md

 # Debian

-Fluent Bit is distributed as **fluent-bit** package and is available for the latest (and old) stable Debian systems: Buster, Stretch and Jessie.
+Fluent Bit is distributed as **fluent-bit** package and is available for the latest (and legacy) stable Debian systems: Bullseye and Buster.
+The following architectures are supported

+* x86\_64
+* aarch64 / arm64v8

 ## Single line install